Glossary of Terms

 • Line Driver

-A circuit designed to increase the maximum recommended cable length for an encoder, and/or to add immunity from electrical noise or interference on the signal lines.
+A Line Driver is a circuit designed to increase the maximum recommended cable length for an encoder, and/or to add immunity from electrical noise or interference on the signal lines.
 US Digital has a differential output option available on some of its encoders.

 • Linear Strip